-Flynn represents professionals before their licensing agencies, in conjunction with parallel criminal allegations and in situations in which professionals are accused of violating the practice restrictions and standards of their licensing entity.
+Flynn represents professionals before their licensing agencies in situations in which professionals are accused of violating the practice restrictions and standards of their licensing entity and in conjunction with parallel criminal allegations.
 Flynn appears on behalf of clients before a significant number of the licensing and professional boards in Arizona.

-Some of the Boards before which Flynn appears include:
+Some of the Boards and Agencies before which Flynn appears include:

 Flynn has extensive civil litigation experience in the trial courts at all levels of practice, and has litigated complex civil cases including racketeering claims, fraud, and unlawful shareholder oppression.
 With his technology training and background, Flynn is retained by other attorneys to manage electronic discovery, expert depositions, and other science and technology related areas of litigation.

-Flynn is also retained frequently by family law attorneys to consult on issues involving the intersection of domestic relations law and criminal law.
+Flynn is also retained frequently by family law firms to consult and co-counsel on issues involving the intersection of domestic relations law and criminal law, and to handle expert witness work, complex discovery, and courtroom litigation in high asset divorce matters.
+Because of his extensive training and experience in representing professionals, he is frequently called to manage all aspects of mental health, substance abuse, and medical matters relevant to family law litigation.
 Flynn has experience addressing criminal allegations by one spouse against another, situations in which the Department of Child Safety/CPS is investigating a parent’s actions, and instances where threats have been made against a parent during family law proceedings.
 Flynn is also frequently retained to litigate orders of protection in relation to family law cases.